khannatanmai/basic-rdb-sql/README.md

 - [x] Multiple table select gives Cross Join
 - [x] Aggregate functions in the pipeline at the end (work with where etc)
 - [ ] Table values (csv) can have double quotes
+- [x] Take input from stdin

+## Tested Queries
+- "Select table1.A,C from table1 where A < 0"
+- "Select AVERAGE(A) from table1 where A < 0"
+- "Select A,D,table2.B from table1, table2"
+- "Select D,A from table1, table2 where table1.B = table2.B"
+- "Select A,D,table1.B from table1, table2 where table1.B < 100"
+- "Select MAX(A) from table1, table2 where table1.B = table2.B"
+- "Select  A,C from table1"
+- "Select distinct A,C from table1"